Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 how long the road has been since we left our ancestral hydro-thermal shelters.
 The primal tale of the *hidden waterfall*, deep beneath the sea.

-## Population history, genetic patterns and mutations

-using present genetic data has been incredibly useful to understand the past demographic history of species, allowing researchers to predict more accurately how species respond to environmental changes.
+> Looking deep into present genetic data among species has been incredibly useful to understand the past history of Earth's biodiversity, allowing researchers to predict more accurately how species respond to environmental changes.
+But not every question has to go back to LUCA.

+## A people without history still has a tale to tell

+Even among members of a same species, the same clock ticks.
+The more geographically distant two individuals are, the more distant in time their common ancestor was.
+And, decaying with imprecision, their genetic code begins to slowly diverge, and what made them similar then begins to fade.
+Tick by tick.
+Instant mutation by instant mutation.
+*Timeless moment* by *timeless moment*.

+In a way, subtle diverging tones in **my** genome and **your** genome whisper knowledge of how long ago we parted our ways, and of how much time was spent since your ancestors ceased to be my ancestors too.

-Indeed, the demographic history of species has left marks in their genes, and that is how present genetic data can then be linked to past ecological processes.
+This is how present genetic patterns can be linked to past ecological processes, answering the oracular question asked in a rigid, reassuring statistical phrasing: *"what made them part ways?"*.

+Was it the emergence of a mountain range that separated us?
+Was it the overwhelming rising of oceanic waters that transformed our beautiful, unified land into smaller secluded islands?
+Or was it a freezing wind coming from the North that pushed us to warmer but faraway, isolated refugees?

+In what drop of time should the moment be remembered when your ancestor decided to turn West when my ancestor chose East?

 <p class="poetry-line"> <br>
 A people without history <br>
 Is not redeemed from time, for history is a pattern <br>
-Of timeless moments. <br>
+Of timeless moments.
 </p>

 ![Harmonic variation]({{site.baseurl}}/assets/img/doodles/harmonic_variation.png)
 <p align = "center"> Harmonic variations </p>

-## The children in the apple tree
+## The children coalescing in the apple tree

-In my research, I study species history by coupling genetic and demographic models that react to spatial and temporal variations in the landscape the species inhabit.

-The coalescence of two gene copies into a parent copy is simply the replication of the ADN viewed backward in time.
-The genealogy of the sampled genes copies can be defined backward in time conditionally to the demographic process which itself can be defined before tackling genetical aspects.
-This is an important theoretical link between a genetic sample and the historical processes that shaped it, and it can be used for constructing statistical models allowing to estimate properties of these past processes on the basis of the present sample.

 <p class="poetry-line"> <br>
 What we call the beginning is often the end <br>